andy-byers/CalicoDB/doc/doc.md

 During close, the database is made consistent and the whole WAL is removed.
 If an instance leaves any WAL segments behind after closing, then something has gone wrong.
 CalicoDB will attempt recovery on the next startup.
-It should be noted that all tables opened by the database must be closed before the database itself is closed.

 ```C++
 delete db;